lynnfaraday/aresmush.com/_root/tutorials/config/page.md

 To configure the Page plugin:

-1. Go to the Web Portal's Admin screen.
+1. Select Admin -> Setup.
-2. Select Advanced Config.
-3. Edit `page.yml`
+2. Edit `page.yml`

 ## page_color

 You can configure the default page color.
 Players can customize this either in-game or through their handle profiles.
 You can use multiple color codes.
-For example: \%xh\%xc
+For example: %xh%xc